-- a) gives a true and fair view of the company's financial position as at 30 June 2018 and its financial performance and cash flows for the year then ended - b) complies with the Corporations Act 2001, the Corporations Regulations 2001 and Australian Accounting Standards Reduced Disclosure Requirements.
+- a) gives a true and fair view of the company's financial position as at 30 June 2018, and its financial performance and cash flows for the year then ended - b) complies with Australian Accounting Standards Reduced Disclosure Requirements.

-The financial report comprises the statement of financial position as at 30 June 2018, the statement of profit or loss and other comprehensive income, statement of changes in equity and statement of cash flows for the year then ended, notes to the financial statements including summaries of significant accounting policies and other explanatory information, and the directors' declaration.
+The financial report comprises the statement of financial position as at 30 June 2019, the statement of profit or loss and other comprehensive income, statement of changes in equity and statement of cash flows for the year then ended, notes to the financial statements including summaries of significant accounting policies and other explanatory information, and the directors' declaration.